Achieving Trust in the Digital Age.

 Countries use money to incentivize citizens to build roads, houses, etc., blockchains use coins to incentivize you to contribute to the network.
 Blockchains pay in their own coins, not dollars because a coin acts as a unit of account to track the work contributed and different blockchains demand different work.
-Ethereum pays for executing operations, Filecoin for storing data and Orchid for providing bandwith.
-Blockchains need coins just like markets need money.
+Ethereum pays for computations and Filecoin for storing/transferring data.

-Starting with hardware helped me realize what Ethereum is — a network of connected mining rigs that are incentivized to run operations by end users — users sending ETH/executing Smart Contracts and pay mining fees.
+Starting with hardware helped me realize what Ethereum is — a network of connected mining rigs that are incentivized to run computations.
 As I connected to the network and started helping execute operations, the network rewarded me with Ether which was deposited into my digital wallet.
-I can choose to convert my ETH to USD or other crypto or just HODL it.
+I can choose to convert my ETH to USD or other crypto or just save it.
 Going through these steps definitely helps you feel out the process.
-It’s kind of like playing soccer: you can read about it all you want but until you actually hit the field, you will never know how to play.

 Sources to get started: